Facebook

 Solar Keratosis

 Actinic keratosis or solar keratosis is considered premalignant and may develop into squamous cell carcinoma if left untreated.
 It was first described in 1806 by Sir Thomas Browne as "squamous cell papilloma."
-However, it was not until 1963 that the term actinic keratosis was proposed and named because it resembles solar keratosis, a lesion caused by prolonged exposure to sunlight.
+However, in 1963, someone proposed and named the term "actinic keratosis" because it resembled solar keratosis, a lesion caused by prolonged exposure to sunlight.

-Actinic keratosis (AK) is a skin lesion commonly found in areas of the body chronically exposed to sunlight, such as the back of hands and face.
-AKs are ubiquitous and represent about 90% of pre-cancerous lesions in fair skin types.
-However, they are rare in dark-skinned individuals because most lesions occur on the face and hands, where there is less pigment than in other areas.
+Actinic keratosis (AK) is a skin lesion commonly found in areas of the body chronically exposed to sunlight, such as the back of the hands and face.
+AKs are ubiquitous, representing about 90% of pre-cancerous lesions in fair skin types.
+However, they are rare in dark-skinned individuals because most lesions occur on the face and hands, with less pigment than in other areas.

 The most common solar keratosis type is senile keratosis (SK), representing about 50% of all actinic keratosis.